configcat/docs/website/docs/sdk-reference/elixir.md

 The _ConfigCat SDK_ stores the downloaded config data in a local cache to minimize network traffic and enhance client performance.
-If you prefer to use your own cache solution, such as an external or distributed cache in your system, you can implement the [`ConfigCache`](https://github.com/configcat/elixir-sdk/blob/main/include/configcat/configcache.h#L8) behaviour and set the `configCache` parameter in the options passed to `ConfigCatClient::get`.
+If you prefer to use your own cache solution, such as an external or distributed cache in your system, you can implement the [`ConfigCache`](https://github.com/configcat/elixir-sdk/blob/main/include/configcat/configcache.h#L8) behaviour and provide the `cache` option when initializing the SDK.
 This allows you to seamlessly integrate ConfigCat with your existing caching infrastructure.

 To be able to customize the caching layer you need to implement the following behaviour: